Think older people have no stakes in the climate crisis? Think again.

 Sonification emphasises the other major trend.

 Renewables on the graph look like they’re only getting marginally cheaper, but in the sonification, their price decreases are quite noticeable: with some energy sources increasing in price and others decreasing, you can really hear the gap beginning to yawn.
 The whole almost sounds like a Zimmer/Nolan-style shepherd tone.
-It’s beginning to look like building more renewables would lower electricity prices in the long run.
+Building more renewables would lower electricity prices in the long run.

 Renewables do have higher costs associated with power variability (Balancing Services Use of System charges, which in the UK are levied on generators by the National Grid), which aren’t captured in levelised costs.
 But you can account for most of those complications by looking at how much money the renewables providers want from their buyers.
 And in 2019, the Dogger Bank offshore wind projects in the North Sea generated headlines by clearing a government-backed auction at just £39.65/MWh.